01 of 25

 Locomotive Ranch Trailer

-Following his client's request, Austin-based Andrew Hinman Architecture incorporated this cherished 1954 Spartan Imperial Mansion house trailer onto a ranch in South Texas overlooking the Nueces River.
-FSC-certified ipe and Douglas fir decking frames a vintage California redwood hot tub.
-The roof, which overhangs the deck, is made of metal and reflects sun.
-The ceiling is built of Douglas fir, which buffers sound during thunderstorms and insulates the home from that Texas heat.Continue to 4 of 26 below.
+Following his client's request, Austin-based Andrew Hinman Architecture incorporated this cherished 1954 Spartan Imperial Mansion-house trailer onto a ranch in South Texas overlooking the Nueces River.
+FSC-certified ipe and Douglas fir decking frame a vintage California redwood hot tub.
+The roof, which overhangs the deck, is made of metal and reflects the sun.
+The ceiling is built of Douglas fir, which buffers sound during thunderstorms and insulates the home from that Texas heat.Continue to 4 of 25 below.

 West Loop Loft Roof